February 9, 2019

 12:00 pm – 5:30 pm

 $65 per person. $60 for Friends members or active military.
+32 participants.

 Calling all Navy engineering enthusiasts!
 Join us for an in-depth program on the Battleship’s power plant.
 Learn in detail about the ship’s eight Babcock & Wilcox boilers, four sets of General Electric turbines and reduction gears, steam and diesel powered service turbo generators, along with electrical distribution, water distillation, and steering mechanisms.
 Our program features classroom presentations and behind-the-scenes tour of engineering spaces.
 Discover what it took to propel a 36,000 ton heavily armored battlewagon bristling with massive firepower and 2,300 fighting men across the Pacific.